jasmine-glancy/Portfolio_Projects/JGL Pet Food Calculator v3/README.md

   - If registration is successful, redirects to index
 - Get-signalment
   - Loads 2 Flask forms via get_signalment.html:
+    - NewSignalment and RepoStatus
+    - Shows different questions in RepoStatus based on different conditions via JavaScript
+  - Includes a button that takes you to the "get-weight" page
+- Get-weight
+  - Loads in a Flask WTF form (GetWeight) that asks for the pet's weight and body condition score via get_weight_and_bcs.html

+#### forms.py

+Contains all the Flask WTF Form Classes for:

 - NewSignalment asks for the pet's signalment (Name, age, sex, reproductive status, species, breed)
+- GetWeight asks for the pet's body condition score, patient weight, and the unit of the weight (in pounds or kilograms)
 - ReproStatus asks for pregnancy, nursing, and litter size information based on what the user inputs for their pet information
   - Pregnancy questions only show up if the pet is an intact female
   - If the pet is pregnant and canine, ask how many weeks along she is
   - If the pet is not pregnant and is an intact female, ask if she is nursing a litter
   - If the pet is nursing a litter, ask for the litter size
   - If the pet is nursing and feline, ask how many weeks she has been lactating
-  - Includes a button that takes you to the "get-weight" page
-- Get-weight
+- LoginForm asks for username and password and provides a submit button
+- RegisterForm asks for a username, password, and for the user to confirm a password.
+Also provides a submit button
-  - Loads in a Flask WTF form that asks for the pet's weight and body condition score via get_weight_and_bcs.html
+- WorkForm asks for the pet's activity level per day in both minutes and hours.

-## forms.py

-## base.html
+#### base.html

 This file is a static HTML file that loads common items across all pages.
 These items include: